Global Call to Action Against Poverty: 'Stand UP' Against Poverty

-173 million people, 2.5% of the world population, around the world took part in the fourth Stand Up.
+A total of 173 million people around the world—2.5% of the world population—took part in the fourth Stand Up.
 This was a new Guinness World Record.
-Over 3,000 events were held in more than 120 countries in the fourth year of the "Stand Up, Take Action, End Poverty Now!" campaign over the weekend.
-At least 100 million people in Asia took part in the campaign, while Africa saw the participation of almost 40 million, the Arab region over 30 million, Europe more than 2 million, Latin America and North America some 200,000 each, and Oceania more than 170,000.
+Over 3,000 events were held in more than 120 countries in the fourth year of the "Stand Up, Take Action, End Poverty Now!" campaign.
+At least 100 million people in Asia took part in the campaign: Africa saw the participation of almost 40 million, the Arab region over 30 million, Europe more than 2 million, Latin America and North America some 200,000 each, and Oceania more than 170,000.